Free Syrian Army

 The FSA considered itself to be the armed wing of the Syrian revolution and was able to mobilise the popular anger toward Bashar al-Assad into a successful insurgency.
 By waging guerilla warfare across the country, it enjoyed a string of successes against far better-equipped government forces.
 Assad's policy of ignoring protesters' demands alongside the regime's intensifying violence on civilians and protestors led to a full-blown civil war by 2012.
 The FSA initially pursued a strategy of quickly eliminating the regime's top leadership; successfully assassinating intelligence chief Assef Shawkat and Defence Minister Dawoud Rajiha in July 2012.
-In early 2012, Iran's IRGC launched a co-ordinated military campaign by sending tens of thousands of Khomeinist militants to prevent the collapse of the Syrian Arab Army; polarising the conflict along sectarian lines.
+In early 2012, Iran's IRGC launched a coordinated military campaign by sending tens of thousands of Khomeinist militants to prevent the collapse of the Syrian Arab Army; polarising the conflict along sectarian lines.
 After 2013, the FSA became affected by decreasing discipline, absence of a centralised political leadership, lack of substantial Western support, deteriorating supply of weapons, and diminishing funds; while rival Islamist militias emerged dominant in the armed opposition.
 Russian military intervention in 2015 ensured Assad's survival and halted the expansion of the FSA.
 A series of Russian and Iranian-backed counter-offensives launched by the regime in 2016 eroded the significant territorial gains made by the FSA and severely weakened its command structure.

 After the Turkish military intervention in Syria in 2016, and as other countries began to scale back their involvement, many FSA militias became more dependent on Turkey, which became a sanctuary and source of supplies.
 From late August 2016, the Turkish government assembled a new coalition of Syrian rebel groups, including many that were in the FSA; the core of this new coalition was the Hawar Kilis Operations Room.
 Initially referred to as the Turkish-backed Free Syrian Army (TFSA), this force adopted the name Syrian National Army (SNA) in 2017.
 A majority of the FSA militias came under the command of the Syrian Interim Government; while the rest either allied with the Syrian Salvation Government, the Autonomous Administration of North and East Syria, or were in the Al-Tanf Deconfliction Zone.

+In December 2024, after the fall of the Ba'athist-led regime, the founding leader of the FSA, Riad al-Asaad, returned to the Syrian capital of Damascus.
+He said that the Free Syrian Army (FSA) had been working closely with Islamist group Hayat Tahrir al-Sham (HTS), and he was later promoted to the role of Brigadier General as part of the new Syrian Army.